 24. As a quarter-wave circuit converts from constant potential to constant current, it is not possible, with constant voltage impressed upon a circuit of approximately a quarter-wave length, to get constant voltage at the other or receiving end of the circuit.
-Long before the circuit approaches quarter-wave length, and as soon as it becomes an appreciable part of a quarter wave, this tendency to constant current regulation makes itself felt by great variations of voltage with changes of load at the receiving end of the circuit, constant voltage being impressed upon the generator end; that is, with increasing length of transmission lines the voltage regulation at the receiving end becomes seriously impaired hereby, even if the line resistance is moderate, and the operation of apparatus which require approximate constancy of voltage but do not operate on constant current-as synchronous apparatus-becomes more difficult.
+Long before the circuit approaches quarter-wave length, and as soon as it becomes an appreciable part of a quarter wave, this tendency to constant current regulation makes itself felt by great variations of voltage with changes of load at the receiving end of the circuit, constant voltage being impressed upon the generator end; that is, with increasing length of transmission lines the voltage regulation at the receiving end becomes seriously impaired hereby, even if the line resistance is moderate, and the operation of apparatus which require approximate constancy of voltage but do not operate on constant current - as most synchronous apparatus - becomes difficult.

-Hence, at the end of very long transmission lines the voltage regulation becomes poor, and synchronous machines tend to instability and have to be provided with powerful steadlying devices, giving induction motor features, and with a line approaching quarter-wave length, voltage regulation at the receiving end ceases, unless very powerful voltage controlling devices are used, such as large synchronous condensers, that is, synchronous machines establishing a fixed voltage and controlling the line by automatically drawing leading or lagging currents, in correspondence with the line conditions.
+Hence, at the end of very long transmission lines the voltage regulation becomes poor, and synchronous machines tend to instability and have to be provided with powerful steadying devices, giving induction motor features, and with a line approaching quarter-wave length, voltage regulation at the receiving end ceases.

-In this case of a line of approximately quarter-wave length, the constant potential-constant current transformation may be used to produce constant or approximately constant voltage at the load, by supplying constant current to the line; that is, the transmission line is made a quarter-wave length by modifying its constants, or choosing the proper frequency, the generators are designed to regulate for constant current and thus give a voltage varying with the load, and are connected in series (with constant current generators series connection is stable, parallel connections unstable) and feed constant current, at variable voltage, into the quarter-wave line.
-At the receiving end of the line, constant voltage then exists with varying load, or rather a voltage, which slightly falls off with the load, due to the power loss in the line.
+In this case the constant potential-constant current transformation may be used to produce constant or approximately constant voltage at the load, by supplying constant current to the line; that is, the transmission line is made a quarter-wave length by modifying its constants, or choosing the proper frequency, the generators are designed to regulate for constant current and thus give a voltage varying with the load, and are. connected in series (with constant current generators series connection is stable, parallel connection unstable) and feed constant current, at variable voltage, into the quarter-wave line. the receiving end of the line, constant voltage then exists with varying load, or rather a voltage, which slightly falls off with the load, due to the power loss in the line.
 To maintain constant receiver voltage at all loads, then, would require a slight increase of generator current with increase of load, that is, increase of generator voltage, which can be produced by compounding regulated by the voltage.